SebWouters/CheMPS2/README.md

     > export CPATH=${CPATH}:/option3/include

 where `/option3` is the option provided to CMake with `-DCMAKE_INSTALL_PREFIX=/option3` above.
-For debian/sid, the HDF5 headers are located in the folder `/usr/include/hdf5/serial`.
+For operating systems based on debian, the HDF5 headers are located in the folder `/usr/include/hdf5/serial`.
 If it was explicitly passed to CMake, it should also be appended to `CPATH`:

     > export CPATH=${CPATH}:/option3/include:/usr/include/hdf5/serial